M1sterGh0sT/M1sterGh0sT/README.md

 A short description about me
 ----------------------------

-I'm a Backend Developer proficient in Python, dedicated to crafting efficient server-side solutions.
+I'm a Backend Developer proficient in Python (4 years), dedicated to crafting efficient server-side solutions.
 As a member of ASIS, I bring an added layer of expertise in security, ensuring robust and secure application development.
 Eager to contribute to dynamic projects, I prioritize code quality and project objectives.